Declaration of interest

 • Full postal address

-All necessary files have been uploaded
+All necessary files have been uploaded, and contain:

 • All figure captions